JohnSmithDev/GRAnalysis/README.md

 ## Disclaimers

-This project is no affiliation with GoodReads or its associated companies.
+This project hass no affiliation with GoodReads or its associated companies.

 This project uses the facility GoodReads provides to export a user's data in CSV format.
 To the best of my knowledge, GoodReads makes no guarantees about